Cain, Braun power Brewers to 12-3 win over Marlins - Philly

 The Brewers erased a 3-2 deficit with three runs in the fifth inning and added seven in the sixth.

 Cain opened the fifth with his second homer.
 Travis Shaw worked a two-out walk, bringing on reliever Odrisamer Despaigne.
-Jesus Aguilar greeted Despaigne with an RBI double into the left-field corner and Hernan Perez blooped a run-scoring single into right-center to make it 5-3.
+Jesus Aguilar greeted Despaigne with an RBI double and Hernan Perez blooped a run-scoring single to make it 5-3.

+"We had good at-bats up and down the lineup tonight, but I thought Aggie's two-out hit there was kind of the one that really broke it open," Brewers manager Craig Counsell said.

+"The biggest challenge in this game is longevity and consistency, and you can't get to a number like that unless you've played for a while and had a lot of success," Braun said.
+"And it also speaks to being fortunate to be on a lot of really good offensive teams.
+It's a result of having really good teammates and getting a ton of opportunities."

-Nursing several injuries lately, Braun was held out Wednesday against Cincinnati with a sore left calf.
+Nursing several injuries lately, Braun was held out Wednesday against Cincinnati with a sore calf.

+Orlando Arcia added a solo homer in the inning, along with doubles by Cain and Jett Bandy.

 Chase Anderson (2-1) allowed three runs and five hits in 5 1/3 innings for the win.